QA Smoke Testing in Software - A Complete Guide for 2025

 Smoke Test vs. Sanity Test

 Sanity testing is a subset of regression testing.
-Its features are very similar to QA smoke testing, with one key difference.
+Its features are similar to QA smoke testing, with one key difference.

+Both tests are conducted quickly and efficiently.
+However, a smoke test is done on an entirely new build.
+A sanity test is done on an existing build with new features added or corrected functionalities.
 Sanity tests are often performed on builds that have already passed the initial smoke tests.
 These builds are then modified or restored after a series of tests.
 As such, parts of the build are already stable, and only the new functionalities must undergo QA.

 Smoke Testing Sanity Testing